portfolio-performance/portfolio/CONTRIBUTING.md

 If a color change icon is used, the passive state is gray and the active state is orange.

 Please add all used images, logos and icons in the [Images](https://github.com/buchen/portfolio/blob/master/name.abuchen.portfolio.ui/src/name/abuchen/portfolio/ui/Images.java) file.

+### Format and size

+Images, logos and icons are to be created as Portable Network Graphic ([PNG](https://en.wikipedia.org/wiki/Portable_Network_Graphics)) format.
+The background must be transparent.

+* The basic format is 16x16 pixel.
+* A designation is to be chosen as name. (e.g. information.png)
+* The file name must be written in lower case letters.
+* It must be created in at least two sizes.
+16x16px and 32x32px.

+Designation basic format as an example:

+* `information.png` (16x16px)
+* `information@2x.png` (32x32px)
+* ...

 ### Color code and status